How to use freight forwarding

 outsize goods that don't fit in standard containers

-other irregular goods, eg a load that can't have anything stacked on top of it, or goods that require a special crane for loading
+other irregular goods, for example a load that can't have anything stacked on top of it, or goods that require a special crane for loading

 However, extra charges depend on your contract.
 Freight forwarders and carriers sometimes add an additional fee for handling these types of products.
 Always ensure that you get a full quotation from your freight forwarder and understand exactly what you are and what you are not paying for.